jdstein1/carousel/README.md

 at some point i hope to make it independent of jQuery and portable to other frameworks.

+## dependencies

+* Node.js
+* NPM
+* Bower

+## instructions

+Install dependencies by running these commands in terminal app:

+    $ npm install
+    $ bower install

+Run the app in a local server with:

+    $ node server

 ## resources

 ### source project